Xuanhao-chang/RSPT_L/ReadMe.txt

 RSPT_L is a fast Fortran program based on Intel oneAPI base-toolkit including MKL library.
 It allows one to calculate the vibrational state of linaer molecules using large order Reyleigh-Shrodinger perturbation theory.
+It is different from the RSPT_L_FM version, RSPT_L allows one two calculate model case, such as 2D Harmonic Oscillator, but Float-
+Multiprecision is not included in program.

 Three input files should be prepared before running: